-and other influences 1 which tend to darken its colour, impair its quality, and produce the well-known patina observed in old German amber beads and art objects of fifteenth and sixteenth century workmanship.
+source it comes, after being cut and polished, is easily affected by atmospheric and other influences 1 which tend to darken its colour, impair its quality, and produce the well-known patina observed in old German amber beads and art objects of fifteenth- and sixteenth-century workmanship.
 These changes begin at the surface, and less than a century is sufficient to turn even golden-yellow amber to a dark, rust-coloured red.
-Whether the ornaments discovered in ancient tombs are of German or Italian amber cannot, therefore, be determined by their colour as it meets the eye, for that colour is simply the effect of age and external influences.
-Being deeply interested in the 1 Amber ornaments deposited in ancient tombs have, doubtless, been affected by chemical processes acting within the soil. question, Was Sicilian amber known to the ancients?
+Whether the ornaments discovered in ancient tombs are of German or Italian amber cannot, therefore, be determined by their colour as it meets the eye, for that colour is simply the effect of age ^{&#}x27;Amber ornaments deposited in ancient tombs have, doubtless, been affected by chemical processes acting within the soil. and external influences.
+Being deeply interested in the question, Was Sicilian amber known to the ancients?
 I have cut up several antique amber amulets, whorls, etc., and have found, after removing the exterior part, a kernel, showing the normal and unaffected hue of the substance.
 I have no hesitation in saying that some of these prehistoric amulets and whorls were unmistakably of the Sicilian variety.
 Indeed, the opinion has gained ground in recent years, that Sicilian amber-not the amber of the Baltic-first attracted the attention of the ancient civilized world.
 Amber being a product of a former geological epoch, the deposits in Sicily must have existed in its soil for long ages.
 Is it to be supposed that in ancient times-in the golden days of Assyria and primitive and heroic Greece-the destructive processes of denudation had not yet uncovered it?
 Is it possible that the mountain-torrents had not then washed it out of the primary strata in which it was deposited in the miocene age?
 Or can it be that the amber of Sicily was in use among the ancients while the place of its origin remained unknown to them?
-Nicias, according to Pliny, says that amber was called sakal in Egypt, and, as sakal is not an Egyptian word, it has long been supposed to be the name that was originally adopted with the amber which the Egyptians obtained from the Sikeli (the 1 Pliny, "Nat.
+Nicias, according to Pliny, says that amber was called sakal in Egypt, and, as sakal is not an Egyptian word, it may be taken to be the name that was originally adopted with the amber which the ancient Egyptians obtained from the 1 Pliny, "Nat.
 Hist.," xxxvii.
 11, 36.